It’s about making Canada better. It’s about creating enabling conditions for social good. It is about strength and sustainability.

 Board of Directors

-Six vacancies will need to be filled at the 2017 annual general meeting.
-Three incumbents are eligible for re-election to their second term.
-The three remaining position are held by Directors whose second term ends this year and so are not eligible for re-election.
+One vacancy will need to be filled at the 2018 annual general meeting.
+Four incumbents are eligible for re-election to their second term.
+One remaining position is held by a Directors whose second term ends this year and so is not eligible for re-election.

 Directors of Imagine Canada meet four times a year through a combination of in-person meetings and teleconferences.
 They compose the senior decision-making body of the organization and the Board operates on a policy governance model.